Subhas Chandra Bose: 1897–1921: Early life

-In February 1916 Bose was alleged to have masterminded, or participated in, an incident involving E. F. Oaten, Professor of History at Presidency.
+In February 1916, Bose was alleged to have masterminded, or participated in, an incident involving E. F. Oaten, Professor of History at Presidency.
 Before the incident, it was claimed by the students, Oaten had made rude remarks about Indian culture, and collared and pushed some students; according to Oaten, the students were making an unacceptably loud noise just outside his class.
 A few days later, on 15 February, some students accosted Oaten on a stairway, surrounded him, beat him with sandals, and took to flight.
 An inquiry committee was constituted.
-Although Oaten, who was unhurt, could not identify his assailants, a college servant testified to seeing Subhas Bose among those fleeing, confirming for the authorities what they had determined to be the rumor among the students.
-Bose was expelled from the college and rusticated from University of Calcutta.
+Although Oaten, who was unhurt, could not identify his assailants, a college servant testified to seeing Subhas Bose and his classmate Ananga Dam among those fleeing, confirming for the authorities what they had determined to be the rumour among the students.
+Both Bose and Ananga Dam were expelled from the college and rusticated from the University of Calcutta.
 The incident shocked Calcutta and caused anguish to Bose's family.
 He was ordered back to Cuttack.
 His family's connections were employed to pressure Asutosh Mukherjee, the Vice-Chancellor of Calcutta University.
 Despite this, Subhas Bose's expulsion remained in place until 20 July 1917, when the Syndicate of Calcutta University granted him permission to return, but to another college.
 He joined Scottish Church College, receiving his B.A. in 1918 in the First Class with honours in philosophy, placing second among all philosophy students in Calcutta University.

 At his father's urging, Subhas Bose agreed to travel to England to prepare and appear for the Indian Civil Services (ICS) examination.
 Arriving in London on 20 October 1919, Subhas readied his application for the ICS.
 For his references he put down Lord Sinha of Raipur, Under Secretary of State for India, and Bhupendranath Basu, a wealthy Calcutta lawyer who sat on the Council of India in London.
 Bose was eager also to gain admission to a college at the University of Cambridge.
 It was past the deadline for admission.
 He sought help from some Indian students and from the Non-Collegiate Students Board.
 The Board offered the university's education at an economical cost without formal admission to a college.
 Bose entered the register of the university on 19 November 1919 and simultaneously set about preparing for the Civil Service exams.
 He chose the Mental and Moral Sciences Tripos at Cambridge, its completion requirement reduced to two years on account of his Indian B. A.